apascualgarcia/functionInk/docs/_pages/Vignette.md

 cloned the repository in your computer and that the scripts have permissions to be executed  (see [Install](../Install) page).
 All results obtained can be found in the directory `vignette_example`.

+## Input data format

+In the directory `data` we have a set of bipartite synthetic matrices used in the publication of the method to test its performance.
+The networks are labelled with the fields "Nest" and "Conn" indicating the nestedness and connectance of the matrix connecting both pools of nodes, and the label "CompConn" indicates the connectance within the pools.
+Each pool may represent a pool of species such as plants and their pollinator species (labelled animals) with links representing competition within the pools and mutualistic links between the pools.

 We start setting the root directory of the repo as working directory.

 ```
 $> cd path_to_the_repository
 ```

-### Format

-In the directory `data` we have a set of bipartite synthetic matrices used in the publication of the method to test its performance.
-The networks are labelled with the fields "Nest" and "Conn" indicating the nestedness and connectance of the matrix connecting both pools of nodes, and the label "CompConn" indicates the connectance within the pools.
-Each pool may represent a pool of species such as plants and their pollinator species (labelled animals) with links representing competition within the pools and mutualistic links between the pools.

-We start working with the network ```Rmrz89_Exhaust_Nest0.6_Conn0.08_CompConn0.15.long.txt```.
+We are going to work with the network ```Rmrz89_Exhaust_Nest0.6_Conn0.08_CompConn0.15.long.txt```.
 We have a look at the format:

 ```
 $> less data/Rmrz89_Exhaust_Nest0.6_Conn0.08_CompConn0.15.long.txt